qzagarese/hyaline-dto/README.md

 ### 22/12/2014 HyalineDTO is available on Maven Central

-You can use use HyalineDTO by importing the following Maven dependency:
+You can use HyalineDTO by importing the following Maven dependency:

 ```xml